MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

 - **Method:** POST

 1. ```def test_lesson_transcript_invalid_inputs()```
-Tests whether the app correctly rejects invalid lesson_id, such as an empty lesson_id, when generating lesson transcripts
+Tests whether the app correctly rejects invalid lesson_id, such as an empty lesson_id when generating video lecture transcripts for the lesson.
     - Passed Inputs:
         -
         ```